 Ways to Feel Connected in a New Country

-Here are some ways to find connection and support your mental health in a new country.
+Here are some ways to support your mental health and build meaningful connections while living abroad:

 Join Local Community Groups